Chart Color Schemes

 The level of cultural diversity witnessed in Panorama was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Panorama's population is more culturally diverse than most local markets, with 25.1% born overseas and 19.6% speaking a language other than English at home.
-Christianity is the dominant religion in Panorama, accounting for 49.8% of its population.
-Islam is overrepresented compared to Greater Adelaide, comprising 2.0% versus 1.3%.
+Panorama's population showed high cultural diversity, with 25.1% born overseas and 19.6% speaking a language other than English at home.
+Christianity was the dominant religion, accounting for 49.8%.
+Islam was overrepresented compared to Greater Adelaide, comprising 2.0% vs 3.0%.

 Frequently Asked Questions - Diversity